5 Effective Eye Exercises for Concussion Patients to Improve Vision

 6. Repeat ten times.

-Remember to only use your eyes; do not move your head.
+Remember to only use your eyes to move your gaze; do not move your head.

 2. Smooth Pursuits